dewcode91/dewcode91.github.io/_posts/2021-03-24-race-condition-bug.md

 ---

 ## Finding and exploiting race condition vulnerability on facebook server
- Finding bugs on facebook was on of the biggest dream of life but it was just a dream when i read about 2014. and later 2019.
+Finding bugs on facebook was on of the biggest dream of my life. when i read this [blog](https://vit.ac.in/alumnus-paid-bounty-15000-dollar-finding-bug-facebook) 2014 and later [this](https://thezerohack.com/hack-any-instagram) in 2019.
+If you are not familiar about race condtion then read this [blog](https://en.wikipedia.org/wiki/Race_condition).
-If you are not familiar about race condtion the read this blog. race condition is one of the high severity and easily exploitable bug. brfore we jump out to the issue lets talk about my struggle during find this valid. after reading anand prakash and laxman muthiyah blog i decided to find bug on facebook.Struglling with slow internet and electricity issue i note down all endpoint where i try to test. after spwnding 15 days finally i found an endpoint at facebook developers individual verification process. i was successfully able to exploit the issue and reported to facebook team.
+Before we jump into the issue, lets talk about my struggle, after reading those 2 blogs i decided to find bug on facebook.
+I was struggle with slow internet and electricity issue. at the same time i was analyzing 1000 of requests on my burp proxy history to understand what going on, after spending hard time of 15 days, finaly i found my first valid issue on facebook.

 ### Issue 1: Missing rate rimit at facebook developers individual verification.